Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/fabric-configs.md

 select * from raw_events
 ```
 #### Notes
-- `event_time` must be a valid timestamp column.
+- [`event_time`](/reference/resource-configs/event-time) must be a valid timestamp column.
-- Each batch is processed independently, allowing efficient incremental refresh of large time-series datasets.
+- dbt processes each batch independently, allowing efficient incremental refresh of large time-series datasets.
-- If no `unique_key` is specified, dbt-fabric defaults to `append`.
+- If you don't specify a `unique_key`, dbt-fabric defaults to `append`.

-For more details, see [Incremental Models](https://docs.getdbt.com/docs/build/incremental-models).
+For more details, see [Incremental models](/docs/build/incremental-models).
 ## Permissions

 The Microsoft Entra identity (user or service principal) must be a Fabric Workspace admin to work on the database level at this time.
 Fine grain access control will be incorporated in the future.

-## Cross-Warehouse References
+## Cross-warehouse references

 The dbt-fabric adapter supports cross-warehouse queries using `source()` or `ref()` macros.